 Many parents worry that they’ll find changing their baby’s nappy disgusting but it’s not that bad!
+In fact, it can provide an excellent opportunity for both new mums and dads to bond with their baby.
 Small babies don’t have terribly smelly poo, especially if breastfed.
-Just be aware that a few days after the birth, they may pass a nasty black or greenish poo.
+Just be aware that a few days after the birth, they may pass a black or greenish poo.
 This is meconium, a substance that has filled your baby’s intestines in the womb.

 How can I tell if the nappy fits my baby?

 Nappies are designed to fit babies by weight, so check the packet.
 It should be snug (not tight) around the waist, with no gaps around the legs.
 The nappy should not leave any red marks.